hoangquochung1110/static-site-generator/srcs/til/grep-recursive.md

 ---
-title: "Uncovering the Hidden Gems of `grep`: 4 Lesser-Known but Essential Options"
+title: "Uncovering 4 Lesser-Known but Essential Options of `grep` command"
 date: 2022-11-29 15:00
 description: Search for a pattern within a directory using grep
 category: TIL
 til: true
 ---

-1. ### `grep -r` for pattern matching in all files within a directory and its subdirectories.
+### `grep -r` for pattern matching in all files within a directory and its subdirectories.

 There's a situation that I don't know which file contains the specific pattern that you are looking for.
 Then `grep -r` comes into play.